-One of the ways the watch motivates you, and something that is symptomatic of the gamified world we live in, is its system of achievements: essentially pointless digital rosettes that pop up on the screen when you do something it deems praiseworthy, and then hang around on your iPhone's Activity app so you can show them off to friends.
+One of the ways the watch motivates you, and something that is symptomatic of the gamified world we live in, is its system of achievements: digital rosettes that pop up on the screen when you do something it deems praiseworthy, and then hang around on your iPhone's Activity app so you can show them off to friends.
 (We're not kidding about the showing off; some of the rarer achievement badges even come with iMessage stickers for ease of bragging.)

-So this article is for the hardcore: those of us who won't be satisfied until we've earned each and every one of the available achievement badges for Activity on the Apple Watch.
+This article is for the hardcore: those of us who won't be satisfied until we've earned each and every one of the available achievement badges for Activity on the Apple Watch.
 We list the badges, and we explain how to get them.
 Read next: How to use the Apple Watch Activity app

 Reasons why badges are not being awarded